 While banks turned the tap off during the pandemic, the switching cash has begun to flow again.
 There are now many providers in our Best bank accounts guide that pay £100 or more to switch to them.
 So unless you think your bank can do no wrong, if you need cash, why not take advantage?
 And if you're a couple, you can both do it.
 Here are the current standouts:

 - HSBC FREE £170 is top for upfront cash.

 - First Direct FREE £150 from the number one bank for service.

 - Lloyds Bank £125 and six cinema tickets.

 Or if you don't want to switch, via this link First Direct pays you £20 to try it*.
 You just need to log in to its mobile or web banking within 90 days – you've also got that long to switch to it if you decide to, and for this you get a further £130.

-About 20 million households in England – in council tax bands A to D – will get a £150 rebate on their council tax from April.
+About 20 million households in England – in council tax bands A to D – will get a £150 rebate on their council tax.
+This started to be rolled out in April, so many will have received their rebate already.
 This is part of Government measures to support people through the crisis.
-If you pay your council tax by direct debit, the £150 should be paid into your bank account in April.
+If you pay your council tax by direct debit, the £150 should be paid into your bank account.
 If not, you'll be notified about how to claim it, and if you don't do that, it'll be a rebate on your bill.
 See how to ensure you get the £150 council tax help.